Health and wellness

 Noise-induced hearing loss (NIHL) the most common occupational health issue at RBPlat

 Our industry has committed itself to there being no shift in hearing loss caused by exposure to noise at work that exceeds 10% from the person's baseline assesment.
 We are also committed to ensuring that the noise in our workplace does not exceed 110dBa (A-weighted decibels).
+We provide our workforce with hearing protection devices and emphasise the importance of wearing these devices in all areas where noise exceeds 85dB.
 RBPlat already addresses hearing loss when there is a 5% shift in hearing from the base line established when the employee first started work at RBPlat.
 It is, however, difficult to identify all causes of hearing loss, which can also be caused by activities outside the workplace.

 HIV counselling and testing and antiretroviral treatment (ART)